Ra (band): Early years: 1996–1998

 Marcus Ticotin, Sahaj's older brother and Abandon Entertainment president, financed Sahaj's first record while Sahaj was living in Greenwich, CT with mentor and friend Rob Jones.
-They held open auditions in New York City to fill out the lineup with a drummer, guitarist, and bassist.
+They held open auditions in New York City to fill in the lineup with a drummer, guitarist, and bassist.
 Skoota Warner was chosen as a drummer who fit in well with the blend of funk and hard rock in Sahaj's writing style.
 R&B bassist Kirk Lyons and guitarist Ben Mauro, the latter of whom would later play with Lionel Richie and Britney Spears, completed the initial configuration of the band.
 The members' influences did not completely mesh, but the lineup did produce one commercial track in "Crazy Little Voices," which appeared as the end title track for the movie The Rage: Carrie 2.

 1999–2001

-The moderate success of "Crazy Little Voices" led to the band signing with Edel Music.
-Ra recorded many tracks including "Rectifier", "Fallen Rock Zone", "Only", "End of Days", "U Need Me", "What I Am", "Sky", "The Foundation" and the first real version of "Do You Call My Name".
-Edel, unbeknownst to the band, was on its last legs and was weeks away from closing shop upon album completion.The band also have the song "anything you want" on the end credit a 1999 movie "the time shifter".
+The moderate success of "Crazy Little Voices" led to the band signing with Edel America Records.
+On Edel's dime Ra went into Avatar Studios in NYC with Producer Rupert Hine and engineer Stephen Tayler to record an album.
+Within those recordings were "Fallen Rock Zone", "Rectifier", "Sky", "Do You Call My Name" and "Violator" all of which were produced by Sahaj and then later used on 2002s From One after Edel America went out of business.
+The leftover songs were released on the Black Sheep album circa 2009.